aaronfagan/docker-backups-s3/README.md

 - The directory on your host that you want to backup.

 **`CRON`**
 - Standard cron format.
-How often to run back ups.
+How often to run backups.

 **`S3_PATH`**
 - **Example:** `s3://my-bucket/path/to/backups`